QuantEcon/lecture-source-jl/rst_files/tools_editors.rst

 Docker
 ===========

-As discussed `earlier <jl_jupyterdocker>`_, Docker is a tool that lets you run preconfigured, lightweight environments as applications on your computer
+As discussed `earlier <jl_jupyterdocker>`_, Docker is a tool that lets you run preconfigured, lightweight environments as applications on your computer or in a computational cloud

 Here, we'll walk through the setup and installation steps, along with the main features of the ``quantecon/base`` Docker image